drstranges/cached_resource/README.md

   final CachedResource<String, List<Category>> _categoryResource;

-  // Here we can use any constant key
-  // as category list do not require any identifier.
+  // We can use any constant key here, as the category list does not require any identifier.
-  // But in some cases you may need a unique key,
-  // for example if you need to separate lists by current authenticated user
+  // But in some cases, you may need a unique key; for example, if you need to separate lists
-  // then you can use currentUserId as a key. final _key = 'key';
+  // by the currently authenticated user, you can use currentUserId as a key. final _key = 'key';

   Stream<Resource<List<Category>>> watchCategories() =>